JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Question 19:

-A value parameter is missing from the Number
+A value parameter is missing from the Number constructor in the place indicated in code:

 Number(INSERT MISSING CODE HERE).toFixed(2);